HenrySeed/Nordvallen/README.md

 # Nordvallen

 A Python-based DnD inspired adventure game.
-Currently more of an engine than a finished game, this combines all the lessons I have learnt from previous python text-based game adventures.
+Currently more of an engine than a finished game, it combines all the lessons I have learnt from previous python text-based game adventures.

 ## To-Do